 Accommodation in San Diego

-The city’s diverse landscape means that there are a variety of options for expats on the hunt for accommodation in San Diego.
-Prospective tenants and buyers have a wide variety of housing options from affordable apartments and single-family homes in the suburbs, to luxury oceanfront estates.
+New arrivals on the hunt for accommodation in San Diego will find that the city’s diverse landscape means that there are a variety of options.
+Prospective tenants and buyers have a wide variety of housing options from affordable apartments and single-family homes in the suburbs to luxury oceanfront estates.

-Many of the expats who move to the city rent accommodation first, and get to know their environment and the market before making a commitment to buy.
+Many of those who move to the city rent accommodation first and get to know their environment and the market before making a commitment to buy.
 If they don’t intend on staying for the long-term, expats in San Diego generally prefer to rent.

 Types of accommodation in San Diego